 a.Usually not advisable, as the covering tooth follicle can transform into a cyst.

-b.Alternatively it can continue to develop on the wrong path and may lead to root damage of the adjacent teeth, particularly the upper incisor teeth.
-This can result in the shortening of the incisor roots which may be a small to very severe amount.
+b.Alternatively, it can continue to develop on the wrong path and may lead to root damage of the adjacent teeth, particularly the upper incisor teeth.
+This can result in the shortening of the incisor roots, which may be a small to the very severe amount.
 This is unlikely to happen after the age of 14.

-c.The baby canine tooth may be left in place and it could last a long time if it has a good root length.
-The baby canine is smaller and lighter in colour and its appearance is not quite as good as the adult tooth.
-The enamel of the baby canine tooth is softer and it therefore wears down or may become loose with time.
-If you decide to leave the baby canine tooth in place, you should be prepared that at some point in your life it may become so loose that it falls out and you will be left with a gap.
+c.The baby canine tooth may be left in place, and it could last a long time if it has a good root length.
+However, the baby canine is smaller and lighter in colour, and its appearance is not quite as good as the adult tooth.
+In addition, the enamel of the baby canine tooth is softer, and it, therefore, wears down or may become loose with time.
+If you decide to leave the baby canine tooth in place, you should be prepared that at some point in your life, it may become so loose that it falls out, and you will be left with a gap.

-However, Dr. Belur has immense expertise and experience in both the Specialities of Orthodontics and Oral Surgery, he can undertake the above treatments at a specialist practice on a private basis and at your doorstep, without having to be on the waiting list and also have shorter treatment period (2-21/2yrs), means fewer visits and less time of school.
+However, Dr Belur has immense expertise and experience in both the Specialities of Orthodontics and Oral Surgery; he can undertake the above treatments at a specialist practise on a private basis and at your doorstep, without having to be on the waiting list and also have shorter treatment period (2-21/2yrs), means fewer visits and less time off school.